 Mothers should observe their baby’s sleep routine to know when their sleep is abnormal.
-Newborn babies may sleep excessively when they are sick and are experiencing a disruption in their body system.
+For example, newborn babies may sleep excessively when they are sick and are experiencing a disruption in their body system.

-Mothers should observe their newborn baby if they gain too much weight after few weeks, but the baby still sleeps excessively.
-You might accept that your baby is a good sleeper and need not worry any longer.
+Mothers should observe their newborn babies if they gain too much weight after a few weeks, but they still sleep excessively.
+You might accept that your baby is a good sleeper and need no longer worry.

 For the first two to three weeks after birth, most babies, if not all, will always eat and sleep.
 But mothers should ever wake them for feeding like eight to twelve times a day.
 After three weeks, the baby’s sleeping pattern might change, and this varies as some babies sleep longer than others.